 If you find your heat pump completely covered with frost or ice, immediately shut the system off and call your local technician for help.
 Before you even reach this situation, consider following these maintenance tips to fend off simple issues as well as improve your indoor air quality.

 - Check the air filter to make sure it’s not clogged or damaged.
 Replace dirty filters at least once every three months.

 - Check indoor air vents and registers to make sure they’re not blocked by furniture or other items.

 - Clear away any buildup of leaves or dirt that can interfere with the airflow of your unit.

-Anthony’s Cooling and Heating is a premier source of heating, air conditioning, and electrical repairs in Florida.
+Anthony's Cooling-Heating-Electrical, Inc. is a premier source of heating, air conditioning, and electrical repairs in Florida.
 We’re committed to providing industry-leading products and services to create an energy-efficient, cozy living space for our customers.
 Call us today at (941) 347-0779 or fill out our contact form to set up an appointment.